Skip to content

 How Much Does It Cost to Attend Community Care College?
 Tuition, Net Price & Aid

-After financial aid, the average net price at Community Care College — the real out-of-pocket cost once federal grants and scholarships are applied — is about $26,489.
+The average net price at Community Care College, the amount students actually pay each year after federal grants and scholarships, is about $26,489.
 Students from families earning under $30,000 typically pay closer to $26,504 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $8,898.
+The median graduate leaves with about $8,898 in federal student loans.

 $26,489